KtodaZ/RateMyCSUS/README.md

 # RateMyCSUS
 ##Displays RateMyProfessor ratings on Sacramento State's Student Center
 ###About
+RateMyCSUS and RateMySierra have been temporarily removed from the chrome web store on request of RateMyProfessor.
+A workaround that does not violate RateMyProfessor's terms of service will be back up by the end of the year.

 RateMySierra helps Sacramento State CSUS students and Sierra College students choose their teachers by showing inline teacher ratings and provides links to the RateMyProfessor website.

 Sierra College:   https://chrome.google.com/webstore/detail/ratemysierra/dkjpkkjecfhkapegkfhfgfngenmpjndo